Sherbrooke, Nova Scotia: Geography

 Sherbrooke is nestled between Sherbrooke Lake and St. Mary's River.
 The river was named for Fort Sainte-Marie, a French-built fort which was later taken over and destroyed by the British, and is renowned for its angling and its run of wild Atlantic salmon.
 Over the past decades the population of Atlantic salmon has decreased dramatically, and fishing of Atlantic salmon is strictly prohibited, as is catch and release.

+Land resources are constrained by the bedrock, which is hard, nutrient-poor quartzite.
+The soils that have developed on this rock around Sherbrooke are mostly mapped as Halifax series, which are non-arable due to their excessive stoniness, droughtiness, low fertility and strong acidity.
+Sherbrooke itself is largely built on deep sands and gravels of the Hebert series, which is for the most part marginally arable.
+The soils in and around Sherbrooke are more valuable for forestry than for agriculture.
+The bedrock had enough gold to support mining operations in the late 19th and early 20th centuries, but mining ceased soon after and a precipitous population decline was noted by 1921.

 The St. Mary's River is home to hundreds of different wildlife species, from the smallest insects to the many different predators.
 The St. Mary's River has a length of over 200 km and has three main branches, the east branch, the west branch, and the north branch.
 The branch feeds into the main river located by Sherbrooke, which then empties into the Atlantic Ocean.
 The St. Mary's River is home to the famous Atlantic Salmon, but as listed above they are no longer allowed to be fished due to their critically low population.

 The river is also home to bald eagles which make their home on old dead trees along the St. Mary's River, because of the food that await in the water below.
 If you are lucky, you may get to see one perched on an old tree as you drive along the St. Mary's River.
 Other common birds to see along the river are Osprey, Great-horned owls, and a wide range of hawks.
 Another resident of the St. Mary's River is the wood turtle, which is a protected species.
 Surveys have been done along the St. Mary's River to learn the wood turtle population, their diet, habitat, and breeding grounds.
 A common species of fish to see in the river and its many estuaries is the Speckled Brook Trout, which as makes its home in sheltered waters and underneath logs that have fallen in the brooks.
 The brook trout is also a food source for many of the birds along the St. Mary's River.